gianlucamangiapelo/wdio-azure-devops-service/README.md

 ### caseIdRegex

-Provide a custom regular expression to match the testCaseId from tag or title test case
+Custom regular expression to match the testCaseId from tag or title test case.

 Type: `string`